todogroup/awesome-ospo/README.md

 - [dpkg-licenses](https://github.com/daald/dpkg-licenses) - A command line tool which lists the licenses of all installed packages in a Debian-based system (like Ubuntu).
 - [FOSSID](https://fossid.com) - A comprehensive commercial scanner for licenses and vulnerabilities.
 Knowledgebase covers 78M+ repositories and 600B+ snippets.
 Includes detailed snippet scanning to detect the license on fragments and copied/pasted code, even if the open source license is not explicitly or correctly declared.
 - [DependencyTrack](https://github.com/DependencyTrack/dependency-track) - Dependency-Track is an intelligent Component Analysis platform that allows organizations to identify and reduce risk in the software supply chain
+- [ScanOSS](https://www.scanoss.com/) - Scan your codebase for snippets and plagerism from large knowledge base of open source projects.
+Designed to integrate with CI/CD and modern IDEs, to "start left" to do continuous validation instead of one report at the end.
+Product itself is fully open source.

 ## Localization and Internationalization